RoofStar Guarantee Standards for Grade-level Waterproofing

 - unit masonry, brick, tile or stone (placed on sand and or gravel beds), or

 - an Intensive Vegetative Waterproofing Assembly with a soil depth equal to or more than 150 mm (6”),

 - water features or equipment installations (non-structural but not easily moved).

-An installed electric leak detection system is also mandatory on all waterproofing systems covered with Inaccessible Wearing Courses.
-Regardless of the accepted leak detection technology employed, the leak detection system must provide detection capabilities for the entire deck surface and extend leak detection a minimum of 50 mm (2") vertically from the water plane at
+An installed electronic leak detection system is also mandatory on all waterproofing systems covered with Inaccessible Wearing Courses.
+Regardless of the recognized leak detection technology employed, the leak detection system must provide detection capabilities for the entire deck surface and extend leak detection a minimum of 50 mm (2") vertically from the water plane at

 - all transitions;

 - any point along the entire deck perimeter; and at

 Where the electronic leak detection system of choice utilizes a sensor ribbon installed on the waterproofing membrane in a grid pattern, the ribbon spacing shall be no less than three (3) metres in any direction for waterproofing systems covered by an Accessible Wearing Course, and no less than two (2) metres in any direction for waterproofing systems covered by an Inaccessible Wearing Course.